 Carlton Room Divider Room Divider

-This is a Room divider.
+This is a room divider.
 It was designed by Ettore Sottsass and manufactured by Memphis and distributed by Grace Designs.
 It is dated 1981 and we acquired it in 1986.
 Its medium is wood, plastic laminate, metal.
 It is a part of the Product Design and Decorative Arts department.

 The Carlton room divider and cabinet was one of the first pieces Ettore Sottsass created for the international experimental design group he co-founded, Memphis, in 1981.
 It illustrates the decade’s postmodern movement, which strove to upend the dogmas of modernism.
 Where modernism was functional, postmodernism was not—Carlton is practically useless as a cabinet, blurring boundaries between “design” and “art.”
 Memphis embraced diversity, irony, and wit rather than universal, rational answers.